 National Geographic to Open New D.C.
 Museum in 2026

-The National Geographic Museum of Exploration will be a sustainably designed, 100,000-square-foot complex planned as an expansion of the legendary nonprofit’s headquarters, known as Base Camp, at 17th and M Streets NW, the organization announced.
-The museum will feature curated exhibitions, classes, a 400-seat theater, and restaurant and retail space.
+The National Geographic Museum of Exploration will be a sustainably designed, 100,000-square-foot complex planned as an expansion of the legendary nonprofit’s headquarters, known as Base Camp, at 17th Street and M Street Northwest, the organization announced.
+The museum will feature curated exhibitions, classes and a 400-seat theater, along with restaurant and retail space.
 It’s expected to open in mid-2026.

 “This experience is set to become a staple of the Washington, D.C., community, particularly within the Golden Triangle neighborhood, and it’s important we build upon our legacy as a historic institution in this city,” Emily Dunham, chief campus and experiences officer at National Geographic Society, said in a statement.